On this page

 What this means: 35-40% of India's healthcare budget funds government hospital operations for 300-400M people (public health).
 20-25% funds government doctor salaries (Rs 1L-1.5L/month, attracting limited talent).
 15-20% funds tertiary centers serving 150-200M people (elite hospitals).
 The result: public health is underfunded (prevention <5% of budget), doctor salaries compressed, and patient-doctor ratio lopsided (1 doctor per 850 people instead of 1 per 400).

-Structural Mechanism 4: The Income Consequence for Doctors
+Book a free 15-minute callQ.What Is Structural Mechanism 4: The Income Consequence for Doctors?

 | Healthcare Spending Level | Government Doctor Salary | Private Hospital Doctor (Entry) | Private Hospital Doctor (Experienced) | Private Clinic Income | Career Path |